 Dudley Council has a precautionary gritting network.
-This includes principle roads (A Roads), classified roads (B and C Roads), bus routes, town centres, hospitals and schools wherever access is possible.
-The team also grit car parks, pedestrian areas and footpaths, crematoriums and cemeteries and weight restricted roads.
+This includes principle roads (A Roads), classified roads (B and C Roads), bus routes, town centres, hospital main entrances to allow ambulance and maternity access, roads which pass the front main entrance of schools wherever access is possible.
+The team also grit pay & display car parks, pedestrianized areas in town centres, crematoriums and cemeteries and weight restricted bridges on the classified network.

 The vehicle fleet includes 8 gritters (each with a plough front) and two 4x4s for accessing smaller entry ways and side roads.
-Dudley Council’s salt barn holds 6,500 tonnes of salt, which we have stocked in advance of the winter over the last three years.
+Dudley Council’s salt barn holds 6,500 tonnes of salt, which we have stocked in advance of the winter.
 This is usually more than sufficient (last year we used 3,000 tonnes) but we have suppliers who can bring in more salt should we have an extreme winter.

 We utilise the latest detailed weather forecast technology to monitor weather conditions 24 hours a day, 7 days a week.
 Most domestic forecasts look at air temperature but the winter service team are interested in road surface temperature and moisture levels, as this allows them to assess when the roads will need to be gritted.